-Example: the departments of some SC5 members which are dedicated to authorizing CIS products indicated that the number of new filings for "structured funds" implementing active strategies were increasing dramatically.
+Example: the departments of some SC5 members which are dedicated to authorising CIS products indicated that the number of new filings for 'structured products' implementing active strategies were increasing dramatically.
 This development raised concerns about the ability of retail investors to assess the risk profile of such investment vehicles and of CIS operators to ensure a reasonable level of transparency.
 In turn, this leads those SC5 members to rank the risk of misselling and marketing related issues high on the SC5 agenda.

 The Top-Down Exercise.
-The top-down exercise is primarily designed to avoid the risk that the bottom-up approach could, for example, overweight specific enforcement cases or, on the contrary, miss important topics not yet addressed by enforcement cases.
-The framework entailed a second step whereby detailed information pertaining to the asset management industry, on a global basis, was gathered by staff of the French Autorité des marchés financiers (French AMF), with the assistance of other SC5 members and subsequently analyzed with a view to identify various trends in the asset management industry.
-9
+The framework entailed a second step whereby detailed information pertaining to the asset management industry, on a global basis, was gathered by staff of the French AMF, with the assistance of other SC5 members and subsequently analysed with a view to identify various trends in the asset management industry.

-The top-down exercise entailed ex-ante assessments of market developments and CIS trends, on a macro-economic and long-term basis.
-These assessments of current developments aimed at early identification of global trends as well as at providing, whenever a relevant statistical basis appeared to be available, economic assessments and quantifications of specific (micro-economic) perceptions.
+The top-down review entailed ex-ante assessments of market developments and CIS trends, on a macro-economic and long-term basis.
+This assessment of current developments aimed at early identification of global trends as well as at providing, whenever a relevant statistical basis appeared to be available, economic assessments and quantifications of specific (micro-economic) perceptions.
 In other words, the top-down reviews were an attempt by SC5 members to anticipate those issues that may be of importance in the future.

 Example: the aggregate data on Exchange-Traded Funds (ETFs) show a steep rise of assets under management over the last years.
-French AMF staff attempted to determine to what extent this phenomenon is likely to keep growing, and to consider whether it generates new kinds of risks for shareholders.
-As a principal investment strategy, ETFs generally track
+AMF staff attempted to determine to what extent this phenomenon is likely to keep growing, and to consider whether it generates new kinds of risks for shareholders.
+As a principal investment strategy, ETFs generally track particular, identified, indexes.
+The quality of an ETF's "tracking" of an index may not be constant, and investors may be confused by subtle differences between funds that "track" and those that do not.

-For purposes of this Report, structured funds generally are CIS that provide guaranteed returns, or returns that are based on a formula.
+&lt;sup>7 For purposes of this paper, structured products generally are CIS that provide guaranteed returns, or returns that are based on a formula.

-To enable SC5 to conduct the experiment, the French AMF established the framework, including assembling and analyzing the underlying information, due to its significant experience with formal risk based analyses.
+&lt;sup>8 To enable SC5 to conduct the experiment, the French AMF established the framework, including assembling and analyzing the underlying information, due to its significant experience with formal risk based analyses.
 SC5 members do not necessarily engage in such a formal process, or follow such a methodology in setting their domestic agendas.
 Nor did SC5 members independently verify the information or analyses that underlies the methodology set forth herein.
-The various analyses in the top-down exercise were conducted with respect to particular jurisdictions, due to the lack of time or data, and are therefore not necessarily representative of all jurisdictions (e.g., the US markets).
+The various analyses in the top-down exercise were conducted with respect to particular jurisdictions, due to the lack of time or data, and are therefore not necessarily representative of all jurisdictions (e.g., the U.S. markets).
 Information concerning those markets may require further analysis in the future.
+Thus, any conclusions that are presented in this paper do not represent the final views of SC5 on global trends.
+Rather, the paper presents and requests comment on preliminary views.